-Actuarial science is a science on the basis of which future financial expected events can be measured and be quantified.
-It is specialized mathematics used in calculating risk, especially in the insurance business sector.
-Actuarial science includes a number of related subjects.
+Actuarial science is a science based on which future financial expected events can be measured and be quantified.
+It is a specialized mathematics used in calculating risk, especially in the insurance business sector.
+Actuarial science includes several related subjects.
 For example- mathematics, probability theory, statistics, finance, economics, and computer science.

 Actuaries are highly specialized analysts.
 They use data, statistics, and analysis to lessen risk and uncertainty present in asset management and they also design insurance policies.
 In other words, wherever there is a risk involved, actuaries are involved in it.